-- The Stockton Meter to Cash Credit & Billing Operations Department will utilize the Internal Bid Book sign-up tool that allows employees to indicate their interest in moving to a different schedule.
-The tool will be organized by classification with sign-up lists for each schedule.
-The tool will be referred to as the IBB and will be used for all Stockton Meter to Cash (Credit or Billing Operations Department) bargaining unit vacancies before referring the vacancy to the Centralized Job Bidding Team to fill under the provisions of Title 18. - 2.
-Vacancies will be offered to employees in the same classification who have indicated interest by seniority.
-Employees will be required to provide an immediate response unless there are extenuating circumstances, which will be handled on a case-by-case basis. - 3.
+- 1. The Stockton Credit & Billing Operations department will utilize the Internal Bid Book sign-up tool that allows employees to indicate their interest in moving to a different schedule.
+The tool will be organized by classification and headquarters with sign-up lists for each schedule.
+The tool will be referred to as the IBB and will be used for all Stockton Credit or Billing Operations department bargaining unit vacancies before referring the vacancy to the Centralized Job Bidding Team to fill under the provisions of Title 18. - 2.
+Vacancies will be offered to employees who have indicated interest, based on seniority, in the following sequence: - a.
+Employees in the same classification, status and headquarters. - b.
+Employees in the same classification, bidding for full-time or part-time vacancies at the headquarters.

+Employees will be required to provide an immediate response unless there are extenuating circumstances, which will be handled on a case-by-case basis.

 Employees will be offered an opportunity to move to a new schedule by direct voice contact (face-to-face or via phone conversation) with a Company representative.
 All decisions to accept or decline a position will be considered final.